RubixML/ML/docs/datasets/api.md

 # Dataset Objects
-Data are often passed in specialized in-memory containers called Dataset objects.
+Data are passed in specialized in-memory containers called Dataset objects.
 Dataset objects are table-like data structures that have operations for data manipulation.
 They can hold a heterogeneous mix of data types and they make it easy to transport data in a canonical way.
-Datasets require a matrix of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.
-They have the additional constraint that each feature column must be homogenous i.e. they must contain values of the same high-level data type.
-For example, a continuous feature column must only contain integer or floating point numbers.
+Datasets consist of a matrix of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.
+They have the additional constraint that each feature column must contain values of the same high-level data type.
 Some datasets can contain labels for training or cross validation.
-In the example below, we instantiate a new [Labeled](labeled.md) dataset object by passing the samples and their labels to the constructor.
+In the example below, we instantiate a new [Labeled](labeled.md) dataset object by passing the samples and their labels as arguments to the constructor.

 ```php
 use Rubix\ML\Datasets\Labeled;